escuccim/LaravelBlog/readme.md

 It also includes a homepage with a list of recent blog posts and an archives menu for the list of blog posts.
 These are stored in the cache to lighten DB load.
 I personally use Redis, but in the code I use Laravel's Cache facade, with the code to use Redis directly commented out.

 ## Install
-To install just clone this, set up your .env file to point to a database, then run: php artisan migrate php artisan db:seed
+To install just clone this, then do composer update to download the Laravel framework if you haven't already.
+Set up your .env file to point to a database, then run: php artisan migrate php artisan db:seed